 The red stone Inverness Castle you see today was built in the 1830s to house courts and administrative buildings.
 Its arrival was part of a boom in the 1800s that saw Inverness truly establish itself as the capital of the Highlands.
 The Caledonian Canal may never have been a huge commercial success, but it did add to the importance of the town and to its already thriving harbour.
 By the 1870s railways were in place linking Inverness to Perth, Aberdeen, Kyle of Lochalsh, Wick and Thurso.
 All of these still operate as Inverness moves further into the third millennium.

 Inverness is also the focal point for the road network in northern Scotland.
 Main roads from Aberdeen, Perth and Fort William all meet here, while the Kessock Bridge, opened in 1982 across the Beauly Firth, forms the gateway to the far north and the north west.
 Inverness has become the northern end of the 73 mile Great Glen Way long distance footpath linking it to Fort William.
-The city is also the starting and finishing point for the fabulous and increasingly popular North Coast 500 circular driving tour.
+The city is also the starting and finishing point for the increasingly popular North Coast 500 circular driving tour.